hackle/blog-rust/raw/one-recursion-for-all.md

 "1 2 3 4"
 ```

-Note how we arrive at `TreeR Int String -> String` where the `String` is lined up with the eventual return type, but not `Int`?
+Note how we arrive at `TreeR Int String -> String` where the `String` is lined up ("converge") with the eventual return type, but not `Int`?
 If we recall the definition of `data TreeR a r = LeafR a | NodeR r r`, a function of type `TreeR a r -> r` implies it encapsulates `a -> r`, as `show` in `showTreeFlat`.
 Pleasant hindsight.

 ## "Genericise"

-We can make `showTreeR3` much more generic without changing the implementation.
-To use `fmap` we really just need a `Functor`, so we arrive at,
+Why stop while we can still make `showTreeR3` much more generic?
+Without changing the implementation, we can add a requirement for `Functor` in order to use `fmap`, to arrive at,

 ```haskell
 showTreeR4 :: Functor f => (f a -> a) -> Rec f -> a